d3/d3-force/README.md

 <a name="x_strength" href="#x_strength">#</a> <i>x</i>.<b>strength</b>([<i>strength</i>])

 If *strength* is specified, sets the strength accessor to the specified number or function, re-evaluates the strength accessor for each node, and returns this force.
-The *strength* determines how to modify the node’s *x*-velocity according to the following formula: *node*.vx += ([*x*](#x_x) - *node*.x) × *strength*.
+The *strength* determines how much to increment the node’s *x*-velocity: ([*x*](#x_x) - *node*.x) × *strength*.
 For example, a value of 0.1 indicates that the node should move a tenth of the way from its current *x*-position to the target *x*-position with each application.
 Higher values moves nodes more quickly to the target position, often at the expense of other forces or constraints.
 A value outside the range [0,1] is not recommended.

 If *strength* is not specified, returns the current strength accessor, which defaults to: